• Skip to primary navigation

 When: August 13-15

 Obon is one of the most important annual traditions in Japan.
-It is a Buddhist festival that was created to honor one’s ancestors that have deceased.
+It is a Buddhist festival that was created to honor one’s ancestors who have passed.
 Each year, during Obon, it is said that ancestors’ spirits return to the world so they can visit their relatives.

 In order to prepare for the spirit’s arrival, chochin (paper lanterns) are hung and lit in homes or at the entrance of homes.
 During this time, graves are often visited and relatives of the deceased present offerings at the butsudan (altars) set up in their homes.
 These offerings usually include food (usually the deceased favorites) and gifts.